 Weaknesses were found in the ATO’s key IT systems supporting financial statements preparation while the NAA was found to have ineffective IT controls.
 And a “significant risk” was found regarding IT governance within Services Australia.
 “This matter is considered to pose a significant financial, business and reputational risk to Services Australia,” says the report.

-The committee discovered the emerging use of artificial intelligence by public sector agencies also posed a risk.
-ANAO noted that 36 entities had reported the adoption of some form of emerging technology such as AI but also that, in most cases, “no supporting policies or governance frameworks had been created”.
+The emerging use of artificial intelligence by public sector agencies was also found to pose a risk as “no supporting policies or governance frameworks had been created”.

 As the report’s authors note, failures in IT governance and control, most particularly with regard to unauthorised user access to IT systems across the Commonwealth, has been a security threat for many years – “this situation simply has to change”.